jbmokuz/pocket-monster-of-the-week/Playbooks/water.md

  | ----------- | ------------ | ----------- |
  | ![](images/WaterIC_Big.webp)| ![](images/special.png)| 1 Harm |

-Critical: you can deal 1 Harm to all enemies in a fight.
+10+: you can deal 1 Harm to all enemies in a fight.

-Hit: you can deal 1 Harm to all enemies in a fight.
+7-9: you can deal 1 Harm to all enemies in a fight.
 You also deal damage to your 2 closets allies.

 Miss: You only damage your two closets allies.